delta6626/delta6626/README.md

 # Hello there 👋

-My name is Hasan and I'm a **Sophomore studying Software Development** with a passion for all things code 💻
+My name is Hasan and I'm a **software engineering student** with a passion for all things code 💻
 Every day, I’m learning something new — building cool stuff, breaking it (sometimes on purpose 👀), and leveling up as a developer.

 ---